mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-conditionals.md

 * `if`...`else` statement
 * `if`...`elif`...`elif`...`else` nested statement

 The `if`... statement is used to evaluate whether a condition is True or False and, depending on the result, to specify one or more statements to run.
 Usually the condition is an expression that uses a comparison operator to compare one value or variable with another.
-For information about comparison operators, see the [Python Operators]({{ site.baseurl }}/guides/rhinopython/python-operators) guide. `if`...`then`...`else` statements can be nested to as many levels as you need.
+For information about comparison operators, see the [Python Operators]({{ site.baseurl }}/guides/rhinopython/python-operators) guide. `if`... and `if...elif` statements can be nested to as many levels as you need.

 Python programming language assumes any non-zero and non-null values as TRUE, and if it is either zero or null, then it is assumed as FALSE value.